dwyl/learn-tdd/README.md

 Step 2 of the **TDD** process requires that *all* tests should pass, not just the newly added one.

-The `getChange` function needs to cater for two scenarios; when change is not required and when change is required.
+The `getChange` function needs to cater for two scenarios; when change should be returned and when it shouldn't.
 A new implementation of `getChange` that handles both scenarios could be:

 ```javascript